ans-group/docs.ukfast.co.uk/source/fastdrive/addingclients.md

 # Adding Client users

 Client users can be added by any employee user as long as they have the relevant permissions enabled on their account.
-In order to add a client user, __Manage Client Users__ must be enabled.
+In order to add a client user, the __Manage Client Users__ permission must be enabled.

 A client user doesn’t have the same permissions as employee users and therefore doesn't require a license.